nihaal-prasad/Binary-Bruteforce-Analyzer/README.md

 # Code Grapher
-This program will allow a reverse engineer to analyze a several lines of code by bruteforcing the input values to those lines of code, recording the output, and displaying the results on a graph.
+This program will allow a reverse engineer to analyze a several lines of code by brute-forcing the input values to those lines of code, recording the output, and displaying the results on a graph.

 ### Required
 * python3